nauam/Courses/docs/manual/notifications/webhooks.md

 The POST request will also contain several custom HTTP headers, providing another way to receive some of the webhook information:

-`X-QW Control-Notification-Trigger`
+`X-Rundeck-Notification-Trigger`

 : The notification trigger type, either "success" or "failure".

-`X-QW Control-Notification-Execution-ID`
+`X-Rundeck-Notification-Execution-ID`

 : The Execution ID

-`X-QW Control-Notification-Execution-Status`
+`X-Rundeck-Notification-Execution-Status`

 : The status of the execution, either "succeeded", "failed", or "aborted".

 (Optional)

-`X-QWControl-Notification-SHA256-Digest`
+`X-RunDeck-Notification-SHA256-Digest`

 : A SHA-256 Digest of a combination of the webhook url, the trigger, and the execution id along with a server secret.
-This digest allows a receiver to verify that the webhook was sent from QW Control rather than an unauthorized sender.
+This digest allows a receiver to verify that the webhook was sent from Rundeck rather than an unauthorized sender.
 To create a digest on the receiver create a SHA-256 digest of the webhook url, the notification trigger type, the execution type and a secret key you wish to use, then convert the digest into a string hex representation of the value.